rossbeazley/trackmytrain/README.md

 Another experiment, pushing the boundaries on ports and adapters.
 The network is the port, not the repo as i may have done in the past.

+The big mistake I made was pulling the presenters into the black box side of the boundary

 Todo list: